-- · Specify the smart-large-object characteristics and storage location when you add a new column to a table. - The smart large objects in the new columns can have different characteristics than those in the existing columns. - Change the smart-large-object characteristics of an existing column.
+• Specify the smart-large-object characteristics and storage location when you add a new column to a table.

+The smart large objects in the new columns can have different characteristics than those in the existing columns.

+• Change the smart-large-object characteristics of an existing column.

 The new characteristics of the column apply only to new smart large objects created for that column.
 The characteristics of existing smart large objects remain the same.

-For example, the BLOB data in the catalog table in the superstores_demo database is stored in s9 sbspc with logging turned off and has an extent size of 100 kilobytes.
+For example, the BLOB data in the catalog table in the superstores\demo database is stored in s9\sbspc with logging turned off and has an extent size of 100 kilobytes.
 You can use the PUT clause of the ALTER TABLE statement to turn on logging and store new smart large objects in a different sbspace.
-For information about sbspace logging, see smart large objects in the logging chapter of your IBM Informix Administrator's Guide.